Iridreth/Steam-CSS-Patcher-Linux/README.md

 - Interactive menu-driven interface
 - Automatic detection of the active css file
-- On first run creates a hidden backup file in the same folder as the steam CSS file to allow the user to restore the CSS file from the time of the first script run.
 - Optional backups before patching
+- The first run creates a hidden backup file in the Steam CSS file folder to allow the user to restore this CSS file as an original backup.
 - Selective enable/disable of the Steam Library page UI elements.
 Each CSS change is optional and confirmed interactively.
 - Restore from a previous backup
 - Ensures Steam is not running before modifying files